openanalytics/crane/README.md

     the RDepot Manager (for OAuth2) in a proper deployment you want to do this using a Docker network or Kubernetes networking.

-7. login into RDepot at <localhost:808>
+7. login into RDepot at <localhost:8080>
-8. upload some packages to the myrepo and try to download them form the repo server, e.g. <127.0.0.1:7070/repo/myrepo/VERSION>
+8. upload some packages to the myrepo and try to download them from the repo server, e.g. <127.0.0.1:7070/repo/myrepo/VERSION>

     **Note**: it is important to use `127.0.0.1` rather than `localhost` as the Spring Authorization server blocks requests with a redirect uri from `localhost`.

 9. try the Device Code flow (see <https://projects.openanalytics.eu/issues/25675>)

-### 2) External server acting as OAuth2 Authorization Sever
+### 2) External server acting as OAuth2 Authorization Server

 1. installing the modified Spring library should not be necessary
 2. setup Keycloak (or another OIDC server)